Survival of the Thickest: Casting

 Peppermint stars in Survival of the Thickest as the character of the same name.

 Michelle Buteau was announced as the series lead on January 24, 2022 alongside the television series announcement.
 On August 31, 2022, Tone Bell and Tasha Smith joined alongside Buteau as main cast members.
 On October 7, 2022, it was unveiled that Garcelle Beauvais, Anissa Felix, Peppermint, Taylor Selé, and Marouane Zotti joined the cast in recurring roles.
 Additionally, on October 18, 2022, Michelle Visage, Sarah Cooper, Anthony Michael Lopez, Liza Treyger, and Allan K Washington were revealed to have joined the cast.

 In July 2024, for the second season, it was announced Smith had been promoted to series regular, with Anderson .Paak, Jonathan Chad Higginbotham, Deon Cole, Alecsys Proctor-Turner, Jerrie Johnson, Celisse, Rolonda Watts, Michael Rishawn, Tika Sumpter, Monét X Change, RonReaco Lee, and Yves Mathieu East set to guest star.

+In December 2025, for the third season, it was announced Zotti had been promoted to series regular, with Wanda Sykes, D. L. Hughley, Ashley Graham, Ronny Chieng, Wyatt Cenac, Jenna Lyons, Ice-T, LaQuan Smith, Charles Harbison, and Ashley Romans set to guest star.

 Filming

 Principal photography of the series reportedly started on September 26, 2022, with New York revealed as one of the shooting locations.
 The filming reportedly concluded on November 20, 2022.

 Principal photography for the second season commenced in July 2024.

+The third and final season finish shooting on early February 2026.